Mattresses

 While Emma products have previously performed well in our testing, we don’t include them anymore.

-In light of ongoing member complaints and recent ACCC allegations regarding misleading advertising, we've decided to remove Emma mattress reviews from our website.
+In light of ongoing member complaints and ACCC allegations regarding misleading advertising, we’ve decided to remove Emma mattress reviews from our website.
 We may revisit this decision in the future.

 We remain committed to providing unbiased and impartial product reviews to our members and Australian consumers.

-Four poor-performing mattresses to avoid
+Six poor-performing mattresses to avoid

 This mattress could do with a rebrand: You’ll wake up anything but refreshed.

-2. Original Mattress Factory Refresh
+1. Original Mattress Factory Refresh

-- Comfort score when new: 54%
+• Comfort score when new: 54%

-- Comfort score after eight years: 62%
+• Comfort score after eight years: 62%

 It markets itself as a ‘firm’ mattress, but scored a low 56% for sagging, which doesn’t bode well for how long it would maintain its firmness.

 To assess longevity, we measure height and firmness (among other things) straight out of the box when the mattress is new, then again after a test that simulates eight years of use to note any differences.
-Mattresses with a higher score show less sagging over time, while lower scoring mattresses show increased sagging.
+Mattresses with a higher score show less sagging over time, while lower-scoring mattresses show increased sagging.

-Original Mattress Factory also charge a fee for returns and exchanges – and this even applies during the 30-day trial period.
+Original Mattress Factory also charges a fee for returns and exchanges – and this even applies during the 30-day trial period.
 These costs are on top of any shipping expenses you may incur to replace the mattress during the free trial period.

 This is also one of a few mattresses we reviewed that charge a fee for returns and exchanges